joel-vaz-sre/sre-hiring-test-jv/docs/OrderOfTasks.md

         - Would be mice to have some kind of scanning for the terraform code (Explore Snyk integration with Github Actions);

     - Provision the basic infrastructure and remember the S3 bucket for the terraform state file.
-        - 1 bucket S3 for terraform state file
+        - 1 bucket S3 for terraform state file / dynamoDB configuration for terraform lock state
         - 1 bucket S3 for the image storage
-        - 1 Lambda function (?)
+        - 1 Lambda function
+        - 1 ECR for the docker image of the function (package)
         - IAM / Access policies / Secure communication between github and AWS

     - Containerize the application using docker and DockerHub;
-        - Explore what needs to be performed for this step;

     - Deploy locally the lambda function to discover what is needed on cloud space;
         - In terms of networking especially;